eliasapascaritei/gravatar/README.md

 ### About

 Forked from [magott](https://github.com/magott/scravatar) but not maintained since 2012.
-So here is somes fresh contributions!
+So here is some fresh contributions!

 ### License